By Jay Grant —

 We are so thankful for a God who listens.
 We are so thankful for each of you who have been faithful and kind in your prayers for us.
 Quite simply, we’re overwhelmed and at peace all at once.
 We’re amazed and can’t wait to see what God is going to do next.”

 This is why we pray.
 This is why I write this weekly letter Miracles do not always come when we pray but they do sometimes.
 Keep praying everyone.
 No telling what God is going to do next.
 Love you all so much in Christ.

-Jay Grant is Pastor of Prayer and Shepherding at Church by the Sea in Laguna Beach, California
+Jay Grant is Pastor of Prayer and Shepherding at Networks Church in Laguna Beach, California